The simplicity of the Bowen move belies its power but, unfortunately, Tom Bowen didn’t say how Bowen works!

 The Bowen treatment helps the body replace this tension – and pain and dysfunction – with the relaxed and healing benefits of the parasympathetic mode.

-These connective tissues are called fascia, and they unite and tie everything together in your body: internal organs, muscles, bones, and central nervous system.
+These connective tissues are called fascia, and they unite and tie everything together in your body including internal organs, muscles, bones, and central nervous system.

-Incidentally, and for those interested in acupuncture: there are many links between where Bowen moves are made and the underlying acupuncture channels and channel points.
+Incidentally, and for those interested in acupuncture: there are many links between where Bowen moves are made, ie how Bowen works, and the underlying acupuncture channels and channel points.

 A growing body of opinion thinks that acupuncture also works by influencing the fascia.

 Of course, acupuncture has a comprehensive and sophisticated view of health, which goes back nearly 3000 years whereas Bowen lived in the early 20th Century so ‘Bowen’ therapy is much more recent.

 Over the years he’s gradually learned which ones help in different situations, so don’t be surprised if he recommends another form of treatment for your problem.
 In some cases he may recommend someone else to do the treatment.

 Here are some of the therapies Jonathan uses:

 No spam, only notifications about new articles and updates.